 Wood-fired pizza, cacio e pepe, and wine is one foolproof combination that ensures at least an above-average first date.
-Which is why you should book date night at Fiorella in the Richmond (they also have a Russian Hill location).
+Which is why you should book date night at Fiorella in the Richmond (they also have a Russian Hill location and a new spot in the Inner Sunset we’re excited to check out).
 Everything here is easily shareable, like pizzas with light, airy crusts, and golden-brown arancini.
 And if you run out of things to talk about, just play Where’s Waldo with the wallpaper, which is covered with illustrations of famous Bay Area locals, like E-40 and Alice Waters.

 Any date night in the Castro should start at Santería.
-More specifically, with one of their cocktails.
-The lively, colorful margarita bar/restaurant has an extensive list of agave-based spirits, margaritas, and other drinks like frosé and sangria.
+More specifically, with one of Santería’s cocktails.
+The lively margarita bar/restaurant has an extensive list of agave-based spirits, margaritas, and other drinks like frosé and sangria.
 If the conversation is trending toward pleasant, or even downright enjoyable, extend your stay and order some food.
 They have everything from octopus al pastor and flautas to chips and guac with chicharrones.

 Whether you’ve been DM-ing this person on and off for months or were set up by a mutual friend, you’re probably still wanting your date to go well.
 So, increase your chances of that happening by meeting at Beit Rima.
 Both their Castro and Cole Valley locations have the laidback energy you want as a backdrop for the night - it’s not stuffy, and is quiet enough that you’ll actually hear the other person talk about the many cousins they have on their mom’s side.
 Plus, there’s fantastic food.
 Order the mezze sampler (it comes with hummus, baba ghanouj, lebna, and muhammara), the crispy whole-fried branzino, and their puffy, za’atar and sumac-covered bread.

 The Alembic is one of our favorite bars in the Haight - it’s got the cozy feel of an old-school, neighborhood spot, and has consistently great drinks.
-Grab a booth on their covered parklet with your date, and field questions like “how was your quarantine?” over potato leek fritters, grilled artichoke, or a boozy ice cream float.
+Grab a booth on their covered parklet with your date, and field questions like “how has the last year and a half been?” over potato leek fritters, grilled artichoke, or a boozy ice cream float.

 If you’re meeting someone who gets excited about tasting notes, hit up West Coast Wine & Cheese.
 The Cow Hollow spot only serves wine from California, Oregon, and Washington, so it’s an excellent place to geek out over local vineyards and winemakers.
 They also have a great menu of things like cheese and charcuterie boards served with Jane the Bakery bread, plus other shareable plates like salmon crudo, spinach gnudi, and gnocchi alla bolognese.

-This Chinese restaurant in Hayes Valley is a great option if you want a place that’s easygoing and laidback, but will still have great food.
+This Chinese restaurant in Hayes Valley is a great option if you want a place that’s easygoing and has great food.
 Grab a seat in the dining room or on their outdoor parklet, and marvel at their perfectly crispy pan-fried, soup-filled shengjianbao.
 Dumpling Home also does excellent xiao long bao, garlicky green beans, and green onion pancakes.

 Beretta in the Mission always delivers with excellent small plates and burrata that we’d suffer through at least 10 bad dates for.
 This Italian restaurant also has an intimate dining space - inside is dimly lit, or you can sit in one of their cozy parklet booths.
 Chat with your date about the kittens they fostered last year while splitting a margherita pizza (with burrata, of course) and Dungeness crab arancini.
 For something even more casual, stop by for Happy Hour featuring $6 spritzes and glasses of wine, and small plates like eggplant caponatina or meatballs.
 They also have a second location in NoPa.

 If you’re going out with someone who calls themselves a “plant parent” in their Tinder bio, take them to Macondray.
-The New England-inspired bar in Russian Hill is filled with leafy plants from floor to ceiling, and plush seats that will make you feel like you’re in a vintage living room.
+The New England-inspired bar in Russian Hill is filled with leafy plants from floor to ceiling, and plush seats that look like a vintage living room.
 In addition to beer and colorful, fruity cocktails, they also have a lot of food options, like fantastic deviled eggs and a Maine-style lobster roll.